Philosophy 105[G]: Critical Thinking

 Law: applications to legal decision making, with an emphasis on analogical reasoning and precedent.

-Creative Arts: applications to the creative arts, including painting & sculpture; music and dance; architecture and planning.
+Creative Arts: applications to the creative arts, including painting & sculpture; music and dance; architecture and urban planning.

 Health: applications to health sciences, medicine, and biomedical sciences, both research and clinical practice.